-With a new year, comes new opportunity.
-Dust off an old hobby, set new goals, and refresh your online image.
-There is certainly room to face 2022 with excitement: job opportunities in the legal technology industry are booming, and by following our LinkedIn profile recommendations, you could find yourself in an exciting new legal technology role.
+It’s always a good time to dust off an old hobby, set new goals, and refresh your online image.
+Follow our LinkedIn profile recommendations, and you could find yourself in an exciting new legal technology role.

 1. Start with the basics:

 Sometimes it’s the small things that make the biggest impact.
 According to LinkedIn, members with photos receive 21 times more profile views, and 35 times more messages than those without a photo.
 Your photo should be professional-looking with good lighting and a professional smile.
 Ideally, you should use a solo shot showing you from the shoulders up, and your attire should match your profession and industry.
 For legal technology professionals, we recommend business casual attire.